thisismypassport/shrinko8/README.md

 * [Getting Cart Size](#getting-cart-size) - Count the amount of tokens, characters, and compressed bytes your cart uses.
 * [Format Conversion](#format-conversion) - Convert between p8 files, pngs, and more.
 Achieves better code compression than Pico-8 when creating pngs.
 * [Unminification](#unminification) - Add spaces and newlines to the code of a minified cart, to make it more readable.
-* [Custom Python Script](#custom-python-script) - Run a custom python script to preprocess or postprocess your cart.
+* [Run Custom Pico8 & Python Scripts](#custom-pico8-and-python-scripts) - Run a custom pico8 or python script to preprocess or postprocess your cart.
 * [Experimental Picotron support](#picotron-support) - All of the above, plus ability to manipulate Picotron carts.

 # Minification